espocrm/documentation/docs/administration/workflows.md

 It's possible to define **formula** to calculate field values.
 You can utilize *Update Target Record* action for executing formula script without actually updating any fields.

+!!! note

-Note: Variables defined within formula won't be passed back, they are only available within the current script.
+    Variables defined within formula won't be passed back, they are only available within the current script.

+!!! warning "Important"

-Important: Formula within this action must be utilized only for field updating.
+    Formula within this action must be utilized only for field updating.
 Use the *Execute Formula Script* action for any other need.

 If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams), you need to utilize formula function *entity\addLinkMultipleId*.
 Example: `entity\addLinkMultipleId('teams', 'teamId')`.